All You Need to Know About Lord Ganesh Statues

 lord ganesha statues ecofriendly ganesha

-Ganesh Chaturthi celebrations culminate into the immersion of huge Ganesha idols into the sea, rivers, and lakes.
-The idols are mostly made up of plaster of Paris and do contain toxic chemical which causes considerable harm to the marine life.
-In a bid to reduce the environmental damage, many devotees have begun installing Ganpati idols that are both innovative and eco-friendly.
+Ganesh Chaturthi celebrations culminate in the immersion of huge Ganesha idols into the sea, rivers, and lakes.
+The idols are mostly made up of plaster of Paris and do contain toxic chemical that causes considerable harm to marine life.
+In a bid to reduce environmental damage, many devotees have begun installing Ganpati idols that are both innovative and eco-friendly.

-They are handmade with love by farmers and made using 100% biodegradable raw material, which makes it more than just eco-friendly.
-Each idol comes with a seed embedded within it which when put in soil germinates into a plant.
-This Ganpati is a great way to leave a positive long lasting impact.
-Even if you’re immersing it in the lake, it only cleanses the water, as it is made primarily with Cow Dung.
+They are handmade with love by farmers and made using 100% biodegradable raw material, which makes them more than just eco-friendly.
+Each idol comes with a seed embedded within it, which, when put in soil, germinates into a plant.
+Eco-friendly Ganpati statues are a sustainable way to celebrate.
+Even if you’re immersing it in the lake, it melts into the water, as it is made primarily with Cow Dung.

 You can also gift this biodegradable Ganesh idol to friends and relatives by shopping online.
-Likewise, you can surprise them with the exclusive collection of trending Ganesh Chaturthi gifts in 2022 that are available online within your budget preferences.
+Likewise, you can surprise them with Ganesh Chaturthi gifts that are available online.

 How to make a Ganesh statue at home?

 Ganesh Chaturthi is an incredible festival celebrated with joy and prosperity.
-Carving an idol at home would be fascinating for parents and children who strive to create memories.
-Especially for kids, crafting a biodegradable idol gives them an idea about the importance of protecting the environment and encourages them to stick to eco-friendly materials in the future.
+Carving an idol at home can be a fascinating activity for both parents and children.
+Crafting a biodegradable idol is not only a fun activity for the kids, but it also gives them an idea about environmentally friendly ways.

-How to make a DIY Ganesh statue at home? is the biggest challenge that everyone will face.
 We have given the step-by-step procedure to prepare lord Ganesh effortlessly with organic colors to make things easy for you.
-Have a look:

 Step-by-Step Procedure to Prepare DIY Ganesh Idol